The Ju-Oh-Cho review the latest case in the Tokyo dividison and the order to judge the potential demon.

 Chapter Six: Tokyo Case Review:

-Morning in Ju-Oh-Cho.
-The Tokyo Shinigami had a new case on their hands.
-Here is the overview of the case:
+The Tokyo shinigami had a new case on their hands.
+They began the overview of the case.

 In 1964, a woman and her young son moved into Happy Puppy Apartments.
-She had come out of a nasty divorce and hated men as a result.
+She had just come out of a nasty divorce and hated men as a result.
 She drove those beliefs deep into her son.
-But yet, a curious thing happened.
-It’s not clear about Saito’s childhood and adolescence.
-However, it is suspected that Tajizawa-san displayed a Jocasta type of behavior towards her son.
+However, a curious thing happened.
+It's not clear about Saito's childhood and adolescence, but it is suspected that Tajizawa-san displayed a Jocasta-type of behavior towards her son.
 This is only speculation.

-Then in 1997, Tajizawa-san met a man at the grocery store where she worked.
-A fling ensued.
+In 1997, Tajizawa-san met a man at the grocery store where she worked and a fling ensued.
 There is not much known about the boyfriend either.
-Tajizawa-san didn’t talk much about him just like she did with everything else.
-She wouldn’t even give them his first name.
-But yet, her co-workers saw that she had a powerful thing for this man.
-The relationship developed pretty quickly by a span of three weeks.
+Tajizawa-san didn't talk much about him just like she did with everything else.
+She wouldn't even give them his first name, but yet her co-workers saw that she clearly loved this man.
+The relationship developed pretty quickly within a span of three weeks.
 She even wanted to move the man into the apartment that she lived in.
-This created tension between mother and son.
-Saito came to hate the boyfriend.
+This created tension between mother and son as Saito came to hate the boyfriend.
 One July night, Saito came home and found his mother in bed with the boyfriend.
 The thirty-seven-year-old snapped and stabbed them both to death on the spot.

-Nobody knew what happened for three days.
-Saito wouldn’t even answer the door.
-After three days, Saito went to the roof and jumped to his death.
+Nobody knew what happened for the next three days.
+Saito wouldn't even answer the door.
+Afterwards, Saito went to the roof and jumped to his death.
 His body was found in the back alley after the janitor was cleaning up the street around the apartment for the morning.
 The police found the bodies of his mother and her boyfriend later that evening.
-The crime scene looked like no other that the cops had ever seen at that time.
+The crime scene looked like no other that they had ever seen at that time.
 Dried blood splattered the walls, sheets, furniture, and ceiling.
-The darkness of the room and freezing air from the AC running in the apartment kept the bodies from decaying right away, despite the power outage late one muggy night.
-Many of the officers working on the case had to have months of therapy after what they had witnessed with that cop scene.
+The darkness of the room and freezing air from the AC running in the apartment kept the bodies from decaying right away even though there was a power outage late one muggy night.
+Many of the officers working on the case had to have months of therapy after what they had witnessed with that gruesome scene.
 All of the evidence from the knife and fingerprints in the bedroom came back to Saito.
 In the end, the cops ruled the case as a double-murder suicide.
 After that, most of the residents left Happy Puppy Apartments.

 End of Case Review